defold/defold.github.io/_posts/2021-04-21-Releasing-games-on-Yandex.md

 ### Test your game
 Once the game has been submitted it must pass moderation before it can be added to the Yandex.Games catalog.
 This will take up to three business days.
-Make sure to test the game before sending it for moderation to catch simple mistakes.
+Make sure your game follows [the Yandex.Games requirements](https://yandex.ru/dev/games/doc/dg/concepts/requirements.html?lang=en).
+You should also test your game before sending it for moderation to catch simple mistakes.

 To open a game in test mode: